-DJE - Renten Global invests in bonds from around the world.
+DJE - Zins Global invests in bonds from around the world.
 The fund may take advantage of both international interest rate differentials and currency fluctuations.
 The broad investment universe offers the option of reacting flexibly to market movements.
 There is an emphasis on a balanced mix of bonds to achieve a reasonable return.
-The investment level in both corporate bonds and maturities is actively managed.
+The investment levels in both government and corporate bonds as well as maturities are actively managed.
 Foreign currency bonds are hedged depending on market conditions.

 Responsible manager since inception

 |Category:||Global Bond Funds - General|

 |VG/KVG:||DJE Investment S.A.|